isomerpages/nlb-reference/_business-global-economy/Economic Downturns.md

 Christiano, L. et al. (2015).
 Understanding the great recession. *American Economic Journal: Macroeconomics.* Retrieved 2020, May 30 from JStor database via NLB’s <a href="https://eresources.nlb.gov.sg/" target="_blank">eResources website.</a> (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this ebook.)

 <h5>3.
 What happens during recessions, crunches and busts</h5>
-Claessens, S., Kose, M. A., & Terrones, M. E. (2008).
+Claessens, S., Kose, M. A., &amp; Terrones, M. E. (2008).
 What happens during recessions, crunches and busts. *Economic Policy.* Retrieved 2020, May 30 from JStor database via NLB’s <a href="https://eresources.nlb.gov.sg/" target="_blank">eResources website.</a> (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this ebook.)

 <h5>4.
 Singapore and the recession of 1985</h5>
 Rigg, J. (1998).
 Singapore and the recession of 1985.
 Asian Survey.
 Retrieved 2020, May 30 from JStor database via NLB’s <a href="https://eresources.nlb.gov.sg/" target="_blank">eResources website.</a> (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this ebook.)